29. Light waves

 Repeating the experiment with a red pointer gives the largest distance between spots: 90 cm.
 Red has the longest wavelength of visible light, and will therefore spread the most.

-In the video below, Dr. Pasquale repeated this demonstrating using a different diffraction grating.
+In the video below, Dr. Pasquale repeats this demonstration using a different diffraction grating.
 This one contains 500 openings per millimeter, which means that each opening is wider than in the previous demonstration.
 This time, the blue laser pointer spreads apart 20 cm, the green laser pointer spreads apart 27 cm, and the red laser pointer spreads apart 36 cm.
-The same effect of wavelength on diffraction angle holds up, with a clear relationship demonstrated on the size of the grating demonstrated in this case.
+The same relationship between wavelength and diffraction angle is demonstrated.
+The larger the wavelength, the larger the diffraction angle (assuming the size of the diffraction grating is kept constant).

 It’s also possible to shine a white light source on a diffraction grating and see what happens.
 Because white light is composed of all other colors of light, we can observe each color getting split apart due to the different amounts of bending based on wavelength.
 When shining white light through a diffraction grating, the longer wavelengths bend the most, and the shorter wavelengths bend the least.
 This results in a rainbow pattern.
 A photograph of an incandescent light bulb viewed through a diffraction grating is shown in Figure 29.6.
 Note that the constructive interference occurs to the right of the bulb in the photograph, showing the composition of the white light.
 (In particular, an incandescent light bulb contains a continuous spectrum of colors from red to violet, which will be described in the next chapter of this textbook.)